Skip to main content

 • Created on .

-* The Victorian Employers' Chamber of Commerce and Industry (VECCI) is the most influential body for employers in Victoria, informing and servicing more than 15,000 members, customers and clients around the state.
+The Victorian Employers' Chamber of Commerce and Industry (VECCI) is the most influential business body in Victoria, informing and servicing more than 15,000 members, customers and clients around the state.

 vecci.org.au